kumahq/kuma/docs/madr/decisions/008-mesh-logging.md

   name: default
 spec:
   logging:
-    # MeshLogging policies may leave the `backend` field undefined.
+    # MeshAccessLog policies may leave the `backend` field undefined.
     # In that case the logs will be forwarded into the `defaultBackend` of that Mesh.
     defaultBackend: file
     # List of logging backends that can be referred to by name
-    # from MeshLogging policies of that Mesh.
+    # from MeshAccessLog policies of that Mesh.
     backends:
       - name: logstash
         type: tcp